-Real Time Clock (option): Year:Month:Date:Hour:Minute:Second with 15 yr Lithium battery backup.
+Real Time Clock (option):

+Year:Month:Date:Hour:Minute:Second with 15 yr Lithium battery backup, when OR91 Data Acquisition Module with two SSR Ouputs is orderd.

 Configuration: Supports Front Panel Programming Codes and a PC-based Configuration Utility Program, which may be downloaded free from our website.
-T

-Version also supports custom macros.
+T Version also supports custom macros.